 Departing from these questions, this project aims to examine negotiation within music production.
 By radically using sounds created in two countries from two styles of music and trying to create a new ‘third’ through contemporary production techniques and technology, I seek to expand the creative horizon.
 This process provokes and questions individuality and ownership in music production, pushing the boundaries of what is imagined possible both technically and artistically.

-The practice of songwriting included daily meditation and iterative refinement in the songwriting process, working closely with musicians to create different musical elements.
-Then, through audio sampling, digital manipulation, and traditional recording techniques, I aimed to create new, hybrid forms of music that blur the lines between authorship, origin, and identity.
+The practice of songwriting included daily meditation and iterative refinement in the songwriting process.
+Then, through audio sampling, digital manipulation, and traditional recording methods using two groups of musicians playing in their style, I aimed to create new, hybrid forms of music that blur the lines between authorship, origin, and identity.

-This approach not only explores the blending of traditional and modern practices in music production but also seeks to redefine the boundaries of personal and shared sonic identities.
+This approach not only explores the blending of traditional and modern practices in music production but also seeks to redefine the boundaries of personal and shared sonic identities created in both the professional and semiprofessional studio.
 Standing on the shoulders of research and insights from the field of Music Production and scientific perspectives on creativity, music and psychology this project contributes to a deeper understanding of modern music production as an evolving art form and technical discipline.

 Associate Professor